 This film provides examples of:

-- Abusive Parents: Scrooge's father might be his Freudian Excuse, even though to his credit, Scrooge never relies on it to justify his behaviour.
+- Abusive Parents: Scrooge's father might be his Freudian Excuse, though Scrooge never relies on his actions to justify his behavior.

-- Acid Reflux Nightmare: Ebeneezer initially is prepared to dismiss Marley's appearance as this.
+- Acid Reflux Nightmare: Ebenezer initially is prepared to dismiss Marley's appearance as this.